EthereumGasStation/ethereumgasstationserver/README.md

 ## Configuration

+### Setup your accounts and deploy the gasstation contract

+See the repo https://github.com/EthereumGasStation/ethereumgasstation for instructions on how to deploy your gasstation contracts and create the neccesary Ethereum accounts.

 ### Option 1 : Environment variables

 You can set a number of environment variables to configure the script: